JGornas/Pdf-Docx/README.md

 - exit - Exits the application.

-App first extracts unicode text file from the pdf then loops through it looking for index or regex specific data.
+App extracts unicode text from the pdf and looks for an index or a regex specific data.

-It then loops through the template.docx document file and fills the cells with new data., saving new file under previous pdf file name.
+Inserts and saves data to a template.docx file.

 ## License